Postgraduate Course: Principles of Geographical Information Science (Block1) (PGGE11067)

 ||Availability||Available to all students

-This short, intensive, introductory course provides an essential background for students with limited knowledge of Geographic Information Science and as a foundation for other courses.
+This intensive course provides key knowledge for students with limited knowledge of Geographic Information Science.
+It seeks to build a theoretical and practical basis in the use of GIS technologies, and demonstrate how they can be variously applied.
 The module begins by tracing the origins and recent rapid development of GIS and outlines linkages with other related technologies.
 Principles covered include co-ordinate reference systems, map projections and the different models that GIS employ to represent real-world entities.
 Also considered are the effects that these models and the analytical functionality of systems have on the information that can be derived.
 Vector and raster data models are explained and there is an introduction to representing and analysing 3D, terrain data.
-Basic elements of graphic design and communication are reviewed to ensure that output from GIS is comprehensible and efficiently understood.
+Basic elements of graphic design and communication are reviewed to ensure that output from GIS is comprehensible and effective.

 Entry Requirements (not applicable to Visiting Students)